nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 *********

 The sample connects to an MQTT broker and publishes the data it receives on the configured subscribe topic to the configured publish topic.
-On a button press event, the sample publishes the configured message to the configured publish topic.
+On a button press event or typing ``mqtt publish`` in the terminal emulator, the sample publishes the configured message to the configured publish topic.
 By default, the sample can establish a secure (TLS) connection or a non-secure connection to the configured MQTT broker.
 The sample disables power saving modes (PSM and eDRX) so that network events are processed as soon as possible.